tvcasey/practice/README.md

 *** Also, to get the CSS to work take the className and use only that i.e.    .world {
         border: solid white;
 }

+5. Component PasswordStrength doesn't seem to accept the answer in the input and is stuck on WEAK.
+The tabulation of the numbers is not working.
+I'm wondering if the switch case is done right.
+The strength variable may have to be put back to "weak" for a variable start.
+I'm going to do a few more onChange examples to learn more and come back to this.
+Tutorial is in favorites.